trilitech/tezos-developer-docs/docs/architecture.md

 - Web applications that use SDKs such as Taquito to send and receive information from Tezos
 - Indexer websites that monitor the state of the network and allow users to search its history
 - Wallet applications

-Nodes share operations with each other, so the node that includes an operation in a block may not be the node that the client originally sent the operation to.

-Anyone can run a node and select which clients to run and which requests to accept from clients.
-Some typical use cases for nodes are:

-- A node running by itself, which maintains a copy of the blockchain data and enhances the distribution of the network without actively baking blocks.
-Optionally, this node can open its RPC interface to serve different kinds of requests.
-- A node along with a baker, an accuser, and a signer can be used to bake new blocks, activity which ensures that the blockchain progresses and yields rewards in tokens.

 ### Indexers and block explorers